unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/configuration/readme.md

 - **Server-side rendering**, in which the Server renders the tiles as image files and passes them on to the Client.
 - **Client-side rendering**, in which the Server passes the tiles as JSON data to the Client, which then renders them directly.

-The fastest way to create a Tile Server and Tile Client is to modify an existing example application, which are available in the source code (*tile-examples/*).
+The fastest way to create a Tile Server and Tile Client is to modify an existing example application, which are available in the source code ([tile-examples/](https://github.com/unchartedsoftware/aperture-tiles/tree/master/tile-examples)).
 These examples will help you understand the structure and configuration of the Tile Server and Tile Client.

 ## <a name="template-setup"></a> Template Setup ##

 To begin configuring your Tile Server and Tile Client:

-1. Choose the Julia demo (*tile-examples/julia-demo/*) or Twitter Topics demo (*tile-examples/twitter-topics/*) to use as a template.
-The Julia demo displays a server-rendered heatmap on a blank crossplot baselayer, while the Twitter Topics demo displays a server-rendered heatmap and client-rendered word clouds on a geographic Google Maps baselayer.
+1. Choose the one of the following demos to use as a template:
+	- Julia demo ([tile-examples/julia-demo/](https://github.com/unchartedsoftware/aperture-tiles/tree/master/tile-examples/julia-demo)), which displays a server-rendered heatmap on a blank cross-plot baselayer.
+	- Twitter Topics demo ([tile-examples/twitter-topics/](https://github.com/unchartedsoftware/aperture-tiles/tree/master/tile-examples/twitter-topics)), which displays a server-rendered heatmap and client-rendered word clouds on a geographic Google Maps baselayer.
 2. Copy the appropriate demo and give it a unique name (e.g., *new-project*).
 3. Update the Gradle build file (*new-project/build.gradle*) to add or change the following fields:
 	- `description`: Enter an appropriate project description.